-“When doors are slightly ajar, I like to kick them wide open.”
+“When doors are ajar, I like to kick them wide open.”

 Bojana Duovski